KRI Ratulangi: Construction and career

 Nikolay Kartashov was built at Black Sea Shipyard in Mykolaiv and was launched on 25 June 1957 and commissioned on 1 July 1960.

 She was decommissioned in 1962 and transferred to the Indonesian Navy as RI Ratulangi (4101).
 She was acquired along with 12 Whiskey-class submarine as part of the First Nasution Mission, which aims to improve Indonesian Armed Forces capabilities as preparation for Operation Trikora.
 Alongside Ratulangi, the Navy also received RI Thamrin of Atrek-class submarine tender.
 Ratulangi didn't partake in the operation, as she arrived in Indonesia in July 1962, shortly before the West Irian dispute was concluded in New York Agreement which was signed on 15 August 1962.

 Her first combat assignment was during the Indonesia–Malaysia confrontation from 1963 to 1966, of which the ship play her role.

 The ship participated in Operation Seroja, the invasion of East Timor in late 1975.
 KRI Ratulangi was involved in Battle of Dili as the command ship of Operation Seroja Amphibious Task Force, along with KRI Martadinata as naval gunfire support, KRI Barakuda as sub-chaser, KRI Jayawijaya as repair ship, KRI Sorong as oiler, and KRI Teluk Bone which carried landing forces from 5th Landing Team Battalion of Marine Infantry.
 On 7 December at 04:30 UTC+8, the landing forces disembarked from Teluk Bone, covered with naval gunfire from Martadinata.
 At 05:00, the landing at Kampung Alor went smoothly.

 During the landing process, the task force were shadowed by two Portuguese Navy frigates, consisted of NRP Afonso de Albuquerque and a João Belo-class frigate.
 Both Portuguese frigates were already present in Timorese waters since October 1975.
 Ratulangi, which has four 100 mm guns, keep track of the two frigates, while Martadinata continues to carry on her assignment.
 The Portuguese frigates were observing the landing process 7 km from the Indonesian ships.

 In early 1980s her pennant number was changed to 301, and in mid 1980s it was again changed to 400.

-From the mid until late 1980s, Ratulangi was used as patrol ship.
+From the mid until late 1980s, Ratulangi was used as patrol ship, until she was decommissioned sometime that decade.
 Her final fate is unknown.